-Lauren Keating is a freelance director based in New York City, where her favorite credits include Al’s Business Cards (At Play), Comedie of Errors (New Lions), EARTHA (NYU), The Confidence Man (Woodeshed Collective)and Measure for Measure (New Lions).
+Lauren Keating is a freelance director based in Brooklyn, where she is Producing Artistic Director of Propaganda: A Festival Celebrating Russian Voices at Cooper Union.
+Lauren’s favorite directing credits include Al’s Business Cards (At Play), This is How We Do It (New Ohio), Comedie of Errors (New Lions), EARTHA (NYU), The Confidence Man (Woodeshed Collective)and Measure for Measure (New Lions).
 Lauren has directed with The Public Theater, Ars Nova, 3LD, Woodshed Collective, New Georges, NYU, Cooper Union, AtPlay, The Players Theater, The Old Vic, The Prospect Theater, Peculiar Works Project, The Space, Vampire Cowboy Battle Ranch, New Lions Productions, The Mint Theater and The Flea Theater.

 Regional credits include: Translations (Yale University), Fill Our Mouths (Workshop, Oregon Shakespeare Festival), Metamorphoses (Young Actors Studio, The McCarter Theater), The Big Come (The University of New Mexico), Lulu, Learning Russian and Charlotte’s Web (The Hangar Theatre) and Pugilist Specialist and Seagulls (Williamstown Theatre Festival).
-Lauren has guest directed for Fordham University, is currently a mentor for BFA directing candidates at New York University, and is a teaching artist on staff with BAM and The Public Theater, visiting prisons, high schools and marginalized communities through out the five boroughs.
+Lauren has guest directed for Fordham University, mentored for BFA directing candidates at New York University, and taught with BAM and The Public Theater, visiting prisons, high schools and marginalized communities through out the five boroughs.

 Lauren is a Lincoln Center Theater Directors Lab member, a founding member of The Internationalists, a New Georges Affiliated Artist and the Old Vic/New Voices Exchange American Director, 2009.
 She is an NYU/Tisch Alumni, the former Artistic Associate at The Shakespeare Society and a two-time Drama League Directors Project Fellow.